A/N: Lots of stories going on. A lot of updating to do. Compromise? New story. Don't ask.

 It was not exactly as if she had a budding social life at the moment.

 The kitchen was empty which meant everyone left already.
 Since even her grandfather was missing, Kagome could only assume he went to Souta's practice.
-Of course he did not go there to encourage his grandson but mostly to convince him that being a monk was a much better career choice than being a soccer player.
+Of course, he did not go there to encourage his grandson but mostly to convince him that being a monk was a much better career choice than being a soccer player.

-She shook her head softly before grabbing the enveloped her mother left for her on the counter.
+She shook her head softly before grabbing the envelope her mother left for her on the counter.
 Inside was money to cover the cost of groceries along with the list of items she wanted.
 Kagome took her keys, shoved them in her pocket, and prepared herself to confront the scorching heat that awaited her outside.
 In a few months she would be able to drive instead of walking.

 The blinding bright sun burned her as soon as she stepped outside, forcing Kagome to glance down at the ground to protect her eyes.
 She dashed down the many stairs as fast as possible, only to find herself exhausted when she reached the last one.
 Her lack of exercise during the past two years was beginning to show.